 The user has taken new measurements and wants to add them to their batch.
 They will select the batch in the system and then choose update.
 From here, they will choose to add a measurement.
 They will select the type of measurement and enter the value.
 The system will record the measurement with a timestamp.

 Use Case #22 – View trends of measurements over time, ex: how is acidity changing?
+BAT 20

 The user may want to see how various measurements have been changing over time.
 They will select a batch and then select view.
 From here, they will choose measurements and will be shown a table or graph of how the measurements have been changing over time.
 This will allow them to see how the batch is progressing and spot any negative trends.